Kanda Meatballs

 Central African kanda meatballs — ground meat bound with peanut paste, breadcrumbs, onion, and spices, shaped into balls and simmered in palm-oil tomato sauce.
 The celebration dish.

 Pick up a kanda meatball — dark amber-brown with the tomato-and-palm-oil sauce coating it.
-Bite: meat tender but bouncy from the peanut binding, the peanut flavor woven through, the sauce rich with palm-oil-and-tomato depth, piri-piri tingling.
+Bite: meat tender but bouncy from the peanut binding, the peanut flavor running through, the sauce rich with palm-oil-and-tomato depth, piri-piri tingling.
 With chikwangue absorbing the sauce, this is the CAR wedding feast.

 Variations